manu-153/Movie-Recommendation-System/README.md

-# Movie Recommendation System – Collaborative Filtering
+# Movie Recommendation System

-## 📌 Overview
+## 📌 project Overview

 This project develops a **movie recommender system** using a **collaborative filtering approach** powered by **TensorFlow** and **NumPy**.
 By analyzing past user–movie interactions, it predicts ratings and provides **personalized recommendations**.